TeskaLabs/asab-webui/doc/tools.md

 - `"url"` - url of the tool to redirect to

-- `"path"` - path to the location of the tool's logo/image
+- `"src"` - source path of the tool's logo/image location

 ## Image settings

 Images are stored in `/public/tools/` folder of your ASAB UI application, but it can be anywhere on site, depends on the image location set in the config file.
-Size of the image is restricted to `128x128px` and it can be either .svg or .png format.
+Size of the image is restricted to `72x72px` and it can be either .svg or .png format.
 Other formats are not recommended.